-- 3. Be sure the skier is wearing a proper flotation device.
-A properly designed ski vest will keep a stunned or unconscious person afloat. - 4.
-Approach a skier in the water from the lee side, and be certain to stop your motor before coming close to the skier. - 5.
+- 4. Approach a skier in the water from the lee side, and be certain to stop your motor before coming close to the skier. - 5.
 Give immediate attention to a fallen skier.
-He or she is vulnera- ble in the water alone and is difficult to see by other boaters.
+He or she is vulnerable in the water alone and is difficult to see by other boaters.